chaozhanghnu/chaozhanghnu.github.io/_pages/home.md

 sitemap: false
 permalink: /
 ---
-# Welcome!
-This group is directed by Prof. Chao Zhang in the Department of Civl engineering at Hunan University, we are a part of [Advanced Technology Research Center for Underground Space Development](https://geochen.cn/).
+<font size=3>This group is directed by Prof. Chao Zhang in the Department of Civl engineering at Hunan University, we are a part of Advanced Technology Research Center for Underground Space Development.</font>

-Our current research at Hunan University encompasses the following interconnected areas:
+<font size=3>Our current research at Hunan University encompasses the following interconnected areas:</font>
-- Stress State and Constitutive Relation for Unsaturated Soil
+<ul size=2.5>Stress State and Constitutive Relation for Unsaturated Soil</ul>
-- Phase Equilibirum and Transition in Porous Media
+<ul size=2.5>Phase Equilibirum and Transition in Porous Media</ul>
-- Soil - Shield Machine Interaction and Its Intelligent Control
+<ul size=2.5>Soil - Shield Machine Interaction and Its Intelligent Control</ul>
-- Advanced Testing and Resilience for Underground Structures
+<ul size=2.5>Advanced Testing and Resilience for Underground Structures</ul>
 <hr />

 # Recent News